-More and more students in the United States are beginning to question whether they are ready to go to college immediately after they graduate from high school.
+Sometimes a student may question whether they are ready to go to college immediately after they graduate from high school.
 A gap year can allow students a chance to mature socially and intellectually and can prepare them to go into college with more enthusiasm and vigor.
 It also can allow students to take a trip or do a project that they have been thinking about for a long time so they can get that out of the way before college starts.
 The College Counseling office has resources to help you research gap year opportunities.

 Almost all colleges are impressed with the maturity that it takes for an applicant to recognize that he or she would profit from a gap year.
 Most schools will allow you to defer your enrollment for a year if you request it in the spring.
 The key here is to make sure that you apply and get accepted to colleges during your senior year.
 Do not decide that you are going to take a gap year and then wait to apply to colleges in the year after you graduate.
 You want to have your college decisions in hand before you decide to take a year off.
 You will not be able to have the kind of experience you are hoping for if you have to spend your year off investigating and applying to schools.

 Another alternative is a post-graduate year.
 There are a number of very strong post-graduate programs, especially at the northeastern prep schools.
 This is especially effective for students who feel that they need more maturity before they go on to college.
+See your college counselor.

 Return to Top

 Official Transcripts and Recommendations: All official transcripts and recommendations will be sent directly from the school.
 Current students, please contact the College Counseling Assistant to have a transcript or recommendation sent on your behalf.
-Alumni, please contact the JBS registrar.
+Alumni, please contact the JBS Registrar.
 Unfortunately, no official transcript or recommendation can be given directly to a student or parent.